Eliminating The Fear of Death: Legal Psilocybin Therapy with Thomas Hartle

 So you went from googling and finding John Hopkins and these results of psilocybin mushrooms and take us through the journey of from that point to sitting in a room and and being the first illegal recipient of of magic mushrooms in in Canada.

 Yeah.
 So once once I decided that my anxiety was at a point that I really had to do something about it.
 And I was aware of the Johns Hopkins studies, I started looking for places here in Canada that had studies running.
 So you know, obviously, anybody could hop on the internet and go pick up some shrooms from someplace and have yourself you know what trip that's it's not difficult to obtain, you know, any substance that a person wants to get.
 But at the same time, you really are not sure what you are getting in that sort of an instance because it's illegal in Canada, it's a completely unregulated thing.
 So, you know, are you getting genuine psilocybin mushrooms?
 Are you getting, you know, some shirataki mushrooms with fentanyl?
 Yeah, who knows.
 So I started looking for someplace that I knew would have a safe source of psychedelics. silicided.
 And I found out there isn't anything in Canada, like literally no studies whatsoever.
 There are no doctors, there is no government programs, there's nothing.
 But I did happen upon a group called Thera.
 So here in Canada, there still is a patient advocacy group that very specifically takes stage four cancer people like myself, and assists them with the process of filing these.
 In Canada.
 It's a section 56 exemption applications.
 So you sand off a series of emails with information to our government.
 In this case, it's the Office of controlled substances and the Minister of Health.
 Probably something different down in the states there.
 I'm sure your systems are quite a bit different from us I, I am familiar with the initiative that they were doing in Oregon recently, I have had a chance to appear on one of their press conferences as a as a patient who was experienced in it.
 I digress.
 Once I got in touch with their cell, they helped me put my application together.
 It was about 60 days from when I first did my application to when I got approval.
 And during that time, I started the process of growing my own mushrooms.
 So really the only safe source that I could think of would be to actually produce it myself.
-And I do have some experience with growing medical cannabis, which I use for treating my chemotherapy symptoms.
-So I I started using the medical cannabis at the same time I got my cancer.
+And I do have some experience with growing cannabis, which I use for treating my chemotherapy symptoms.
+So I I started using the cannabis at the same time I got my cancer.
 So again, my whole introduction, Introduction to everything.
-You know, in terms of plant medicine has happened since I've had my cancer.
+You know, in terms of plants has happened since I've had my cancer.

 Did you you have no prior experience with cannabis or mushrooms and this was the kind of ignition?